-This study was conducted to determine demographic distribution of Acute Leukemia (AL) among the adult patients in Pakistan.
-This was a cross-sectional survey conducted between September 2023 and February 2024 from the Department of Oncology at Jinnah Post-graduate Medical Center, Karachi Pakistan.
-This department receives cancer patients from all over the province of Sindh as well as from other provinces.
-A total of 130 adult patients with diagnosis of acute leukemia were included in this study.
-Participants were selected using convenient sampling technique.
-The median age of male AL patients was significantly higher as compared to females i.e. 30 years ;IQR=18 versus 24 years; IQR=21.25 years (p value= <0.05).
-There was statistically significant difference in the age distribution among AL patients between males and females.
-This study found male: female ratio of 1.8:1 among AL patients.
-No statistically significant difference was observed in the socio-demographic and disease-related characteristics among male and female.
-The current study concludes that acute leukemia demonstrates male predominance.
-The average age of presentation was comparatively lower among females as compared to males.
-However, sociodemographic and disease characteristics does not appear to be influenced by gender.
-Large scale studies are required to evaluate its influence on clinical outcome.
+Acute Leukemia (AL) is one of the cancer on rise globally, there is dearth of regional information in particular gender pattern of the disease among adult population from Pakistan.
+Therefore, this cross-sectional study was designed and conducted at Medical Oncology department at Jinnah Postgraduate Medical Center (JPMC), Karachi, Pakistan.
+The said department receives cancer patients all over from the province of Sindh as well as other provinces.
+A total of 130 adult patients presenting at Oncology OPD with diagnosis of acute leukemia and included in this study.
+Participants were selected using non-probability convenient sampling technique.
+Data was collected using a structured questionnaire and analyzed using SPSS version 24.0.
+The median age of male AL patients was significantly higher as compared to female AL patients i.e. 30 years; IQR =18 versus 24 years; IQR=21.25 years (p-value= <0.05).
+The study found male: female ratio of AL was 1.8:1.
+No statistically significant differences were observed in the sociodemographic and disease-related characteristics among male and female AL patients.
+The current study concludes that acute leukemias has male predominance whereas the average age of presentation was comparatively lower among females as compared to males.

-Key words: Acute Leukemia, Epidemiology, Oncology INTRODUCTION
+Keywords: Acute Leukemia, Epidemiology, Oncology

+INTRODUCTION

-Globally, epidemiology of various cancers shows obvious dipartites in the incidence, disease prognosis and mortality on the basis of gender (1).
-According to cancer statistics of 2020 the overall combined incidence of all cancers can be 19% more among men as compared to women.
+Globally, epidemiology of various cancers showing obvious dipartites in the incidence, disease prognosis and mortality on the basis of differences in gender (1).
+According to the cancer statistics of 2020 the overall combined incidence of all cancers can be 19% more among men as compared to women.
 However, the estimates may vary in some populations depending on regional variations (2).
 The role of gender can be explained by various differences in the normal human physiology under the influence of sex hormones, chromosomal differences or genetics as well as difference in environmental exposures (3-7).
-Hence, the gender has been reported that gender not only influences susceptibility for a particular type of cancer but also impacts its overall prognosis including treatment outcomes and mortality (2,3).
+Hence, the gender has been recognized to play a crucial role in deciding the susceptibility for a particular type of cancer as well as its overall prognosis including treatment outcomes and mortality (2, 3).

-Leukemias have been identified globally as one of the commonest type of cancers.
-According to global cancer statistics collected from 186 countries.
-Leukemia is the 11th major contributor to global cancer related mortality (6).
-The global age standardized incidence of leukemia in the developing world is 3.8 cases /100,000 for males while 2.9 cases/100,000 for females.
-However, it is important to explore the possible regional differences for understanding the diseases epidemiology and risk stratification for implementation of better evidence based prevention strategies (1).
+Leukemias have been identified globally as one of the commonest type of cancer.
+According to global cancer statistics of cancer from 186 countries.
+Leukemias is the 11th major contributor to the global cancer related mortality (6).
+The global age standardized incidence of leukemia in the developing world is 3.8 cases /100,000 among males while 2.9 cases/100,000 among females.
+However, it is important to explore the possible regional differences for understanding the diseases epidemiology and risk stratification (1).
 The burden of Leukemia is on rise particularly in the developing countries located in South Asian region.
 Among all the South Asian countries the highest incidence of leukemia is reported from India, followed by Pakistan, Bangladesh and Sri Lanka.
 However, the gender-based burden of leukemia is unevenly differentiated in most of the populations (7).